Maloulou99/Chatbot/README.md

 ```
 2. Follow the Chatbots prompt and add your ingredients and preferences.
 3. Recipe Finder will process the information you have entered and provide you with a recipe recommendation based on the ingredients you have available.
 4. Type exit when you're finished.
-This will signal to the chatbot that you have received a recipe that suits you.
+This will signal to the Chatbot that you have received a recipe that suits you.

 ## Data
 Recipe Finder uses a CSV file of recipes and their ingredients.